 🧾 Ingredients for lemony ricotta pasta

-- ricotta- use full-fat ricotta in this recipe to make sure that it doesn't split.
+- Ricotta- use full-fat ricotta in this recipe to make sure that the sauce doesn't split.

 - spinach- I've used ready-washed baby spinach, but you can use frozen spinach to get the cost of this recipe even lower.